An Update Regarding COVID-19

 The leadership of Hope deeply desires to care well for those around us and to do all that we can, even exceeding recommendations, to help with these efforts.
 In light of this, we will be continue to host virtual worship services for each location until further notice as we monitor the MDH reccomendations and adjust accordingly.
 Please check for updates and more details on how Hope will be responding to other events and gatherings by clicking the Read More button below.

-Associate Pastor of Columbia Heights and Visual Communications
+Lead Pastor of Columbia Heights

 “I grew up believing the church was a weekly event that helped you be a good friend and keep God from getting upset with me.
 God showed me through faithful friends and the Spirit that the church was so much more.
 Jesus offers us healing, freedom, and created us to do good things.
 If you’re feeling lonely, lost, or in need of a place to ask questions of faith and life, we’d love to have you join the Hope family.
 Join us in bringing joy to each other and our community through the gospel of Jesus.” — Drew